dkole4/plottool/README.md

 # Plotting Tool

-A tool for tracking prices of cryptocurrencies and user-created bundles of cryptocurrencies and plotting gathered prices data.
+A tool for tracking cryptocurrency prices, creating bundles of cryptocurrencies and plotting gathered price data.

 ## Installing